Caebyr/odin-recipes/README.md

 # odin-recipes
 This is my first project which as of now consists of a main html page listing names of 3 different dishes that further consists of links to 3 different webpages containing further information on the dishes mentioned in the main/first webpage.
-As i progress through the webdev course i will keep on making changes to enhance this project.